alfaloo/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Field Constraints:
-* **DATETIME** : Input must be in the format `yyyy-MM-dd HH:MM`.
+* **DATETIME** : Input must be in the format `yyyy-MM-dd HH:mm`.
 Specified date and time must be later than the current date and time. i.e. appointment cannot be scheduled in the past.

 Command Constraints:
 * The index **must be a positive integer** 1, 2, 3, …​